The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 How often should lingerie be replaced?

 Bras usually need replacing every 6-12 months, depending on wear & care.
-Panties & other delicate pieces should be replaced when they start to lose elasticity or show wear & tear.
+Panties and other delicate pieces should be replaced when they lose elasticity or show wear & tear.
 You should avoid wearing the same bra 2 days in a row, to give the elastic time to recover & help the garment last longer.

 What’s the best way to care for lingerie?

 Ladies, hand washing can be your best friend when it comes to lingerie.
 Delicate lingerie should be hand-washed in cold water using a mild detergent.
-For machine washable items, toss ’em in lingerie bag & click “delicate” cycle.
+For machine washable items, toss ’em in a lingerie bag and click “delicate” cycle.
 Always air dry to maintain the shape & fabric integrity!

 How do I choose the right style of lingerie for my body type?

 Go forth & try it all, my dear.
 Choose whatever makes you feel comfortable & confident!
 Oh, and get fitted for your bra by a professional!
-Its usually free at most places & then you can finally place your girlies in the right cup!
+It’s usually free at most places, and then you can finally place your girlies in the right cup!

 How do I know if a bra fits correctly?